secure-software-engineering/COVA/README.md

-COVA - Constraint Analysis with VASCO.
+COVA - Constraint Analysis with VASCO

 - The directory "cova" contains the source code of COVA.
 - The directory "constraintBench" contains the micro-benchmark used for COVA.